dmranck/ticketutil/README.md

 ### JIRA

-The first step to working with tickets is to make sure you are properly authenticated.
+Currently, TicketUtil supports Kerberos authentication for JIRA.
 Authenticate through kerberos using `kinit` and then execute the following in Python:

 ```python